apache/arrow/docs/source/python/dataset.rst

 example, if you are scanning a dataset with 300 files and writing out to 900 files, the total of 1200 files may be over a system limit.
 (On Linux, this might be a "Too Many Open Files" error.)
-You can either reduce this ``max_open_files`` setting or increasing your file handler limit on your system.
-The default value is 900 which also allows some number of files to be open by the scanner before hitting the default Linux limit of 1024.
+You can either reduce this ``max_open_files`` setting or increase the file handler limit on your system.
+The default value is 900 which allows some number of files to be open by the scanner before hitting the default Linux limit of 1024.

 Another important configuration used in :meth:`write_dataset` is ``max_rows_per_file``.